 Pennsylvania Geological Survey Library

 The DCNR Bureau of Geological Survey, also known as the Pennsylvania Geological Survey, studies all aspects of the geology of Pennsylvania and makes its findings available to the public.

-Published research and other materials can be accessed by visiting the survey library at its Middletown headquarters.
+Published research and other materials can be accessed by appointment at the survey library in its Middletown headquarters.
 A description of library items and the appointment calendar can be found below.

 The Pennsylvania Geological Survey maintains collections of aerial photographs dating from 1946 to 1999, which may be checked out or viewed in the library:

 U.S. Geological Survey (USGS).
 Mostly late 1960s and 1970s.
 Leaf off, black and white, majority between 1:20,000 and 1:40,000 scale.
 Complete coverage.